 Mrs R Enock is the Prep School SENDCO and is responsible for managing the provision for children and young people with SEND at Abbot's Hill in the Prep and Pre-Prep Schools.
-Mrs Enock has a BA (Hons) in primary education and a Masters in inclusive education.
-She is currently studying for her level 5 diploma in SpLD.
+Mrs Enock has a BA (Hons) in primary education, a Masters in inclusive education, level 5 diploma in SpLD and is currently working towards her Level 7 qualification in Cognitive Assessment.